The following services are responsible for the delivery of environment related areas across North Ayrshire.

 |ENV7b % of adults satisfied with street cleaning

-Of the 14 indicators within this area, five have improved performance in 2016/17 compared to 2015/16.
-Nine of the indicators have declined in performance.
+Of the 14 indicators within this area, nine have improved performance in 2017/18 compared to 2016/17.
+Four of the indicators have declined in performance.

 Compare our performance against other councils on the My Local Council website.